tynn-xyz/AString/README.md

 The `AStringFactory` provides functions to create all basic `AString` implementations.

-    nullAsAString
+    AString.Null
     "aString".asAString()
     StringResource(R.string.app_name)

     AStringFactory.createFromCharSequence("aString")

-If `null`, `ID_NULL` or `0` is used to create an `AString`, the `nullAsAString` singleton is returned.
+If `null`, `ID_NULL` or `0` is used to create an `AString`, the `AString.Null` singleton is returned.

 The `AString` itself should be used in place of a `CharSequence`, just like string resource would be used.